JavaScript-Mastery-Pro/websummercamp-javascriptpatterns/01_factory/README.md

 - **Increased Complexity**: Introduction of classes, factory methods, and error handling adds complexity compared to the simpler approach.
 - **Potential Overhead**: Class instantiation and method calls may introduce slight overhead compared to direct function invocation.
 - **Learning Curve**: Developers unfamiliar with object-oriented programming concepts might find this approach more challenging to grasp initially.

-### Which is Better

-Itdepends on the specific requirements and constraints of your project.

-**Approach 1** might be preferable for smaller projects or scenarios where simplicity and immediacy are prioritized.

-**Approach 2**, on the other hand, offers better scalability, maintainability, and extensibility, making it suitable for larger projects or those expecting frequent changes and additions to payment gateways.